 Why do MVHR systems need filters?

-All MVHR systems need 2 filters, 1 for the intake and 1 for the extract air.
+All MVHR (mechanical ventilation with heat recovery) systems need 2 filters, 1 for the intake and 1 for the extract air.
 These filters protect the system’s heat exchanger and fans from blocking up with dust and other air-borne particles and debris.
+There is also considerable evidence that the use of MVHR filters improve the internal air quality of a home.

 Which filters should I use?